Beansyboy221/PurePlay-Anti-Cheat/README.md

 2. **Run the install script**:
    Be careful to follow the instructions in the console window.

    ```sh
    ./install.bat
    ```

-3. **Configure the settings**:
-   Edit the `config.json` file to match your preferences and setup requirements.
-   Read the [Configuration Guide](https://github.com/Beanthief/PurePlay-Anti-Cheat/tree/main/docs/CONFIG.md) to better understand your options.

-4. **Start the application**:
+3. **Start the application**:

    ```sh
    ./start.bat
    ```

+4. **Configure your settings**:
+   Read the [Configuration Guide](https://github.com/Beanthief/PurePlay-Anti-Cheat/tree/main/docs/CONFIG.md) to better understand your options.